mariaruth1/unicorn-sweeper/README.md

 1. Navigate to the [Live Demo](https://mariaruth1.github.io/unicorn-sweeper/).
 2. Select **"Install App"** or **"Add to Home Screen"**.
-3. The 🦄 icon will appear on your home screen and work completely offline!
+3. The 🦄 icon will appear on your home screen and work completely offline.

 ---